Gloryhallastoopid

-Gloryhallastoopid (Or Pin the Tale on the Funky) is the eighth album by the funk ensemble Parliament.
-It was their penultimate album on the Casablanca Records label, and is another concept album which tries to explain that Funk was responsible for the creation of the universe (see P Funk mythology).
-It reuses samples from previous albums, notably the Mothership Connection and Funkentelechy vs. the Placebo Syndrome.
+Gloryhallastoopid (Or Pin the Tale on the Funky) is the eighth album by the American funk band Parliament, released in 1979.
+It was their penultimate album on the Casablanca Records label, and is another concept album that tries to explain that Funk was responsible for the creation of the universe (see P Funk mythology).
+It reuses samples from previous albums, notably Mothership Connection and Funkentelechy vs. the Placebo Syndrome.